 When I was in France recently, visiting Stéphane from the blog My French Heaven, he made my girlfriend and I a roasted chicken dish that I’m still dreaming about.
 It’s officially called Tangy Green Olive Chicken, and the recipe is on his blog here.
 It’s one of those simple peasant dishes that just screams with flavor.
-Because he’s already posted on this dish, I decided to make it for
+Because he’s already posted on this dish, but I wanted to make it myself.

 Following are photos I took from when Stéphane made this chicken masterpiece.

 Because I don’t have the exact ingredients to create Stephane’s dish, I’m using it as inspiration to create my own version.
 I had no idea, for example, how challenging it would be to find green olives not stuffed with something!

 I used a whole free-range chicken I purchased from D’Artagnon.
 Typically I purchase six at a time and they arrive frozen.
 They’re smaller than Stephane’s chicken and less fatty, but it’s the best I can get my hands on.

 Before roasting, I preheated my oven to 375 degrees Farenheit on convection, and let the bird come to room temperature.

 For something a little different, and for additional fat, I wrapped a piece of onion with bacon and stuffed that in the chicken’s cavity.
 All I could fine were pimiento-stuffed olives, so I drained them and added them to the chicken cavity along with the bacon-wrapped onion.
 I then created an herb bundle and stuffed it in as well.